 Next time you visit the Michelle Smith Performing Arts Library Courtyard, be sure to further explore botanical life with assistance of our informational signs.

-School of Theatre, Dance, and Performance Studies Dance Courtyard
+School of Theatre, Dance, and Performance Studies Courtyard

 Bordering the center turf area is a planting bed made possible by a generous landscape donation.
 This garden hosts a variety of shrubs, small trees and flowering perennials, including heavenly bamboo, crepe myrtle and Japanese anemone.

-Next time you visit the School of Theatre, Dance, and Performance Studies Dance Courtyard, be sure to further explore botanical life with assistance of our informational signs.
+Next time you visit The School of Theatre, Dance, and Performance Studies Courtyard, be sure to further explore botanical life with assistance of our informational signs.